 Here is everything you need to know about traveling right now.

 Coronavirus was first discovered in December 2019 in Wuhan, within the Hubei province of China.
 WHO announced on Feb.
 12 that the official name for the specific strain of coronavirus is COVID-19.

-In the beginning of March, WHO officially declared the coronavirus as "a pandemic."
+At the beginning of March, the WHO officially declared the coronavirus as "a pandemic."

 “Coronaviruses are a large family of viruses, some causing illness in people and others that circulate among animals, including camels, cats, and bats,” according to the Centers for Disease Control and Prevention (CDC).

 Both Middle Eastern Respiratory Syndrome (MERS) and Severe Acute Respiratory Syndrome (SARS) are caused by a coronavirus, but not the strain that’s currently circulating.

 The CDC has continually updated a list of symptoms that currently include:

 - Fever or chills